Stanley Maude: Death

 Lieutenant-General Sir Stanley Maude's grave in 1918.

 After a lull over the summer, in November 1917, whilst his forces were engaged at Ramadi and Tikrit, Maude contracted cholera (some sources claim it was caught from drinking unboiled milk) and died in the same house as German Field Marshal von der Goltz nineteen months earlier.
-Lieutenant General W. R. Marshall succeeded him.
+Lieutenant General Sir William Marshall succeeded him.

 His body was buried in Baghdad (North Gate) War Cemetery.
 His initial grave and marker was replaced by a more elaborate structure and then enclosed in a small mausoleum structure on the walls of which is mounted the standard Commonwealth War Graves Commission headstone.
-The epitaph on his CWGC gravestone reads: "'I am the resurrection and the life'.
+The epitaph on his CWGC gravestone reads:

+"'I am the resurrection and the life'.
 He fought a good fight.
 He kept the faith."

 In March 1918 parliament agreed to a request from the King that he grant the sum of £25,000 to his widow.